m4i3r/json-xml-api-endpoint/README.md

-# Personio-API-Mockup #
+# json-xml-api-endpoint #

 Since the Personio API doesn't provide a developer mode, i created this little docker application to simulate the /v1/company/employees endpoint of the API, as well as the {companyName}.jobs.personio.de/xml site, where job offers are being serialized in xml.
+As you can pass your own data, you can use this container to create a xml and json GET-endpoint with any data.

+## Build and run the container

 ```sh
 docker build -t my-personio-mockup .